 whichever occurs first.

-[Section 46H inserted by No. 9 of 2012 s.
+[Section 46H inserted: No. 9 of 2012 s.
 4.]

 46I.
 Meaning of fresh and compelling evidence

 (1) For the purposes of section 46H, evidence is fresh in relation to the new charge if —

 (a) despite the exercise of reasonable diligence by those who investigated offence A, it was not and could not have been made available to the prosecutor in trial A; or